License Transfers & State Exam Info

 Where can I find the NC Veterinary Technician State Exam Application?

 The application can be located on the North Carolina Veterinary Medical Board (NCVMB) website.
-Make sure to pay attention to the Application Deadline if you plan on sitting for the exam by a certain date.

 The fee is $50 and is non-refundable or applicable toward a future exam